 CSI 2.0, 3.0 ...

-September 2012 represents the newest chapter in our evolution.
-We’ve just opened a 10,000 sq ft space in Regent Park, Canada's largest public housing community, currently undergoing Canada’s largest community revitalization.
+In September 2012, we opened a 10,000 sq ft space in Regent Park, Canada's largest public housing community, currently undergoing Canada’s largest community revitalization.
 We wanted to know what it would mean to take our model into a community in transition – a community comprised primarily of newcomers from around the world (we’re talking 85 spoken languages here!).
-We're excited by this new challenge and the potential to create a bridge between communities that are too often disconnected.
+CSI is rapidly becoming a community, innovation, and entrepreneurship hub in Regent Park.